-Pst: We think you might be interested this guide about volunteering in Russia.
+We think you might be interested in volunteering in Russia.

 We’re not joking — your ILP Program fee includes your Russian visa, your airfare to Russia, housing there, meals, and a lot more perks.
 It’s one of the reasons so many volunteers choose Russia out of all of the ILP countries we have; it’s a country that is a bit tricky to visit thanks to the current and ever-changing visa situation, but we handle that all for you.

 But if you’d like to have your family come visit you during or after your semester (or want to know how to get another Russian visa after yours expires), you’ve come to the right place.
 Here’s what you’ll need to know.

 - How Much Do Visas Cost